 Our attorneys at the law offices of Jones Brown can guide you through the legal process of petitioning for guardianship over a minor child or incapacitated adult.
 Additionally, our attorneys can provide parents the legal advice and counsel necessary when their rights are called into question.

 Note: The guardianship grants authority to handle the day-to-day needs of the incapacitated individual.
-By contract, a conservatorship (limited guardianship) grants the authority to handle only the financial affairs of the individual.
+By contrast, a conservatorship (limited guardianship) grants the authority to handle only the financial affairs of the individual.